 Now you have everything set up.
 To test if your VPN is working, you need to test it outside of your own network, i.e. a network separate from the one Firewalla is installed on (many routers do not have this feature called NAT-hairpin which can allow you to VPN back to your own network).
 For example, if you are testing this on your phone with a VPN client installed, the best way is to switch it to cellular mode.

-Still not able to connect to VPN?
+Not able to connect to VPN?

 If you still have problems, check the following: